Crackd-jack/oniux/README.md

 From there on, the isolation process takes over control.
-It first configures the `onion0` interface via netlink (setting it up, adding IPs, ...) and mounts a custom `/etc/resolv.conf` afterwards, indicating the operating system to perform DNS resolves only through the onionmasq resolver listening on `169.254.42.53`.
+It first configures the `onion0` interface via netlink (setting it up, adding IPs, ...) and mounts a custom `/etc/resolv.conf` afterwards, indicating the operating system to perform DNS resolves only through the onion tunnel resolver listening on `169.254.42.53`.

 Once both of these privileged steps have been done, the isolation process clears all of its permitted capabilities, so that the capabilities of the isolation binary